laravel/docs/cashier-paddle.md

 <a name="customer-defaults"></a>
 ### Customer Defaults

-Cashier allows you to set some useful defaults for your customer when creating pay links.
-Setting these defaults allow you to pre-fill a customer's email address, country, and postcode so that they can immediately move on to the payment portion of the checkout widget.
-You can set these defaults by overriding the following methods on your billable user:
+Cashier allows you to define some useful defaults for your customers when creating pay links.
+Setting these defaults allow you to pre-fill a customer's email address, country, and postal code so that they can immediately move on to the payment portion of the checkout widget.
+You can set these defaults by overriding the following methods on your billable model:

     /**
      * Get the customer's email address to associate with Paddle.